Information on Renter’s and Homestead Tax Credit in Wisconsin

 By Jennifer Oppriecht

-Here’s one less thing to worry about relearning – Dave Launder of Baker & Launder has informed us that there are no changes to the available Renter’s and Homestead Tax Credits since we first published this article in 2013.
-For your convenience, we have updated all the dates to align with the current year.
+Here’s one less thing to worry about relearning – Dave Launder of Baker & Launder has informed us that there are no changes to the available Renter’s and Homestead Tax Credits.

-* Instructions and forms for applying for the Renter’s and Homestead Tax Credits
+- Instructions and forms for applying for the Renter’s and Homestead Tax Credit

 As if the holidays weren’t fun enough, along comes tax season!
 For renters in Wisconsin, it may feel like old St. Nick is making the rounds again, as you have a chance to get a tax credit thanks to the State of Wisconsin’s Renter’s and Homeowner’s School Property Tax Credit and the Homestead Tax Credit.